Thoughts and Emotions. Are They Really Different?

-A reader asks, "Which comes first, our thoughts or our feelings?"
-So, let's consider this question, as well as how an understanding of our thoughts and feelings can help us lead better lives.
-But before we begin, let me clarify what I mean by "feelings."
+A reader asks, “Which comes first, our thoughts or our feelings?”
+So, let’s consider this question, as well as how an understanding of our thoughts and feelings can help us lead better lives.
+But before we begin, let me clarify what I mean by “feelings.”
 The word has two meanings.
-First, the sensations we experience, such as tactile, smell, taste, and other forms of sensory input.
+First, our bodily sensations.
 Second, it is commonly used to mean emotions.
 When I use the term feelings in this article, I will be referring to the second meaning (emotions).

 The reader’s question has been and continues to be asked by many people.
 It seems as difficult to understand as the mystery of the chicken and the egg.
 If we cannot have a chicken without first having an egg, and cannot have an egg without first having a chicken, which came first?

 Feelings and thoughts are similar, for experts remain divided on which one comes first.
 Why is that?
 Look, if I were to give you a map of London and ask you to point out the location of the Brooklyn Bridge, no matter how hard you searched, you would never find it because the Brooklyn Bridge is located in New York City, not London.
 You have to use the right map, don’t you?
 Well, the questions we ask map out the possible answers.
 How can I get the right answer by asking the wrong question?

 Why is our reader’s question wrong?
 Well, it assumes or implies that feelings and thoughts are different and that one of the two always comes before the other one.
 Suppose thoughts and feelings are the same thing.
 How could you discover that by asking which one comes first?

 Wait a minute!
 How can thoughts and feelings be the same?
 Aren’t they very different?
 Well, let me ask you a question.
 Are water vapor, rain, water, snow, and ice different things or manifestations of the same thing?
 Hmm, they’re very different forms of the same thing, aren’t they?